elfive/homebridge-petkit-feeder-mini/README.md

 |   X-Session   | string |   yes    |   ---    |    ---    | Tell server who you are.
 This changes everytime you login Petkit app. |
 | X-Api-Version | string |  prefer  | '7.18.1' |    ---    | For China mainland users, this field is not necessary, but for users outside China mainland, this field is required, but if not provided, then the default value will be used. but we recommand to fufill this field. |
 |  X-Timezone   |  int   |    no    |    8     | -12 to 12 | Your local timezone offset, UTC time.
 If autoDeviceInfo is set to true, it will overwrited with the timezone of your device, which is set in your Petkit app. |

+we recomand you entered all the headers you captured.
+If you don't want to do so, please ensure header "X-Session" is correctly entered.